-The Board of Statutory Auditors shall dismiss the Accounting Auditor upon the consent of all Statutory Auditors in the event that it is determined that any item under Article 340, Paragraph 1 of the Companies Act applies to the Accounting Auditor.
+The Audit & Supervisory Board shall dismiss the Accounting Auditor upon the consent of all Audit & Supervisory Board members in the event that it is determined that any item under Article 340, Paragraph 1 of the Companies Act applies to the Accounting Auditor.

-In addition, if it is determined that the Accounting Auditor is unable to appropriately perform its duties, following a decision by the Board of Statutory Auditors, the Board of Directors will submit a resolution for the dismissal or non-reappointment of the Accounting Auditor at the General Meeting of Shareholders.
+In addition, if it is determined that the Accounting Auditor is unable to appropriately perform its duties, following a decision by the Audit & Supervisory Board, the Board of Directors will submit a resolution for the dismissal or non-reappointment of the Accounting Auditor at the General Meeting of Shareholders.